Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

       4. Facility access controls must be implemented to limit physical access to electronic information systems and the facilities in which they are housed, while ensuring that properly authorized access is allowed.
 The key controls are:

-          - Monitoring key secure access areas using surveillance cameras.
-          - Access Control and Validation – Documented procedures to control and validate a person&#39;s access to facilities based on their role or function, including visitor control, and control of access to software programs for testing and revision.
-          - Maintenance records – Documented policies and procedures to document repairs and modifications to the physical components of the facility which are related to security (for example, hardware, walls, doors, and locks).
+          - Visitors will be required to fill up the visitor logs book.
-          - Visitors will be escorted at all times within the premises.
+          - Visitors will be escorted at all times within the office.
 Unescorted visitors will have no access to the premises.
-          - Visitors will report to the guard house, and will be issued with a visitor pass before being permitted to enter the premises.
-          - The premises are monitored by security surveillance cameras deployed at the office, Data Centre and data-sensitive areas.
-          - Gates at the Data Centre entrance will restrict entry by visitors.

-  5. Emergency Access:
+  5. **Emergency Access**:

     1. IT will provide a mechanism to provide emergency access to systems and applications in the event that the assigned custodian or owner is unavailable during an emergency.
     2. Procedures must be documented to address: